General Terms and Conditions of Carriage

 Unless otherwise stated in the provisions in the Contract of Carriage or any other contractual document which binds the Carrier and the Passenger, the Fares apply exclusively to the planned Journey, to this Contract or to this document.
 If there is more than one possible itinerary for the same Fare, the Passenger can choose their preferred itinerary before the issuing of their Ticket.

 All Taxes will be the payable by the Passenger.
 At the time of the purchase of their Ticket, the Passenger will be advised of the Taxes which will be included in the Fare which, in the majority of the cases, are shown separately on the Ticket.
 They are constantly changing and can be created (or increased) after the date of purchase of the Ticket, in which case the Passenger will be obliged to pay the corresponding amount.
 Conversely, if such Taxes paid by the Passenger in addition to the Fare, are reduced or abolished, the Passenger may ask for a refund.
+If the Passenger decides not to travel on the Carrier's flight, he/she will receive a refund of the taxes, airport charges and other aforementioned costs related to the actual boarding of the Passenger in accordance with applicable regulations.
+Fuel surcharges will only be refunded on refundable Tickets and in accordance with the fare conditions of the ticket booked.

 4.4 Issue Fees Charged by the Carrier